-Add sliced onion, avocado, colorful cherry tomatoes, cucumber and hummus.
-Although it’s a salad, it’s very filling thanks to the different elements that are high in healthy fats and protein.
+Add sliced onion, avocado, colorful cherry tomatoes, cucumber, and hummus.
+Although it’s a salad, it’s very filling thanks to the different ingredients that are high in healthy fats and protein.

 Italian Chicken Wraps

-For lunch, nothing beats a good wrap–and there are plenty of options on the Mediterranean diet.
+For lunch, nothing beats a good wrap–and there are plenty of options with the Mediterranean Diet.
 This wrap, in particular, focuses on the flavors of Italy.
-It’s packed with delicious grilled chicken, tomatoes, onion, arugula salad, cheese and a rich tomato sauce.
+It’s packed with delicious grilled chicken, tomatoes, onion, arugula salad, cheese, and a rich tomato sauce.

 Although it’s a wrap, it can easily be made the night before for an easy-to-grab lunch or you can quickly wrap it in the morning.